 Meaning

-“I’d always assumed that I would die at about the same age as my dad – he was 45.
+In the quote “I’d always assumed that I would die at about the same age as my dad – he was 45.
 I am five years in credit now.
-I can’t get my head around the fact that I am older than he was – ever.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.
+I can’t get my head around the fact that I am older than he was – ever.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme